nprapps/bestpractices/README.md

 * Development of major features should happen on separate branches which periodically merge *from* ``master`` until development of the feature is complete.
 * A ``stable`` branch should always be present and should merge *from* ``master``, only when deploying to production.
 * Don't store binary files (comps, databases) in the repository.
-* If a binary object needs to be shared store it in Dropbox or on S3.
+* If a binary object needs to be shared then store it in Dropbox or on S3.
 If it is part of the setup process (e.g. a database backup) then use fabric commands to read and write it.
 * **Never, ever store passwords, keys or credentials in any repository.** (Use environment variables instead.)